lucar94/tesi-ssri-cyberminacce/a-simple-ransomware/README.md

 Build the ransomware using CMake and run the executable (called `a-simple-ransomware`).

-**Warning:** The plaintext will be deleted, and only the encrypted files will remain.
+**Warning:** The original files will be deleted, and only the encrypted files will remain.

 ### Decrypting